-Since InMotion is more expensive than other budget hosts, we're crossing our fingers that its performance matches that cost.
+Since InMotion is more expensive than other budget hosts, we’re crossing our fingers that its performance matches the cost.
 To get started, we tested how long it took our InMotion website to load:

-A loading time of 0.75 seconds is pretty great, so we're off to a good start.
-What's really important, though, is if those speeds hold up during our stress test:
+A loading time of 1.22 seconds isn’t all that bad, considering we’re talking about a page full of content.
+What’s really important, though, is if those speeds hold up during our stress test:

-We went into this section with a lot of expectations from InMotion's support team.
-Since you're paying a bit extra than with other comparable WordPress hosts, you'd expect top-notch service across the board.
+We went into this section with a lot of expectations from InMotion’s support team.
+Since you’re paying a bit extra than with other comparable WordPress hosts and it’s a managed service, you’d expect top-notch service across the board.

 Fortunately, our experience with InMotion’s support lived up to those expectations.
 Although their live chat isn’t the prettiest, you can usually expect to be connected with someone in less than five minutes.
 More importantly, once you are, it’s obvious that the agents in charge of assisting you are knowledgeable when it comes to WordPress.

-Let's jump straight to the point – InMotion hosting is more expensive than its peers in this article.
-Moreover, you need to commit to a two-year subscription if you want to get the best possible price.
-For the WP-1000S plan, that means you'll need to spend a steep $174.24 right away.
+Let’s jump straight to the point – InMotion hosting is more expensive than its peers in this article.
+What’s more, you need to commit to a two-year subscription if you want to get the best possible price.
+For the WP-1000S plan, this means you’ll need to spend a steep $167.76 right away.

-If you can manage that price, however, there are some things to like about this web host.
-InMotion's performance is decent, and its support is fantastic.
+However, if you can manage the price, there are some things to like about this web host.
+InMotion’s performance is decent, and its support is fantastic.
 Plus, the plan is actually quite affordable for managed WordPress hosting.
 Finally, it can support up to 20,000 visits per month, which makes InMotion a solid deal for growing websites.

 6. A2 Hosting